heineman/LearningAlgorithms/README.md

 Then in the top directory, execute the following commands to generate code coverage data and then present it as an HTML directory (found in `htmlcov`).
+Make sure your PYTHONPATH includes the current directory.
 There is a .coveragerc file that ensures only the book code is targeted.
 If you have not installed the coverage module, then replace each "coverage run" below with just "python3" and remove the "-a" command